Russia's war on Ukraine latest: Biden in Kyiv | Politics

 * Biden promised new military aid for Ukraine worth $500 million during the visit to Kyiv and said additional sanctions would be announced this week against the Russian elite and companies. * China told the United States to keep out of its relationship with Russia, just as Beijing's top diplomat prepared for a visit to Moscow with proposals for a political settlement to the war.

 * The United States and Ukraine's President Volodymyr Zelenskiy warned China against supporting Russia.
-Zelenskiy said doing so would bring on a world war.
+Zelenskiy said doing so would bring on a world war. * German Foreign Minister Annalena Baerbock told Chinese diplomats last week that China is responsible for ensuring world peace and must not ship any weapons or so-called dual-use goods to Russia, she said on Monday.

+* EU members should approve the 10th package of sanctions against Russia this week, EU's foreign policy chief Josep Borrell said.
+"It is going to be approved in the next hours, in the next hours.
+Before the 24th (of February) in any case", he said.
 FIGHTING

 * Yevgeny Prigozhin, founder of Russia's mercenary group Wagner, accused unspecified officials of deliberately denying his fighters sufficient ammunition as part of an ongoing rivalry between himself and parts of the Russian elite. * Zelenskiy said in an interview published at the weekend that Ukraine would maintain its months-long defence of the eastern city of Bakhmut, mindful of the price paid in human lives.